dataPulverizer/interface-d-c-fortran/README.md

 Admit it, this is even easier than [calling C functions from Julia](http://docs.julialang.org/en/stable/manual/calling-c-and-fortran-code/)!
 The script for the above code is [here](https://github.com/dataPulverizer/interface-d-c-fortran/blob/master/code/scripts/pow_fabs.d).

+The use of `scope` in `printf` is to allow the argument type to be limited to the function call.
+C's `printf` function does not preserve the pointer internally.

 ### Calling static C libraries from D

 Here is my snazzy multiplication function written in C: